 - Don’t feel disappointed if she is not willing to brush.
 She will learn with time.

-- Your baby at this age will observe when people use such words.
-If you are expecting her to say these every time, you are being unreasonable.
+- Your baby at this age will be full of curiosity and observe when people use such words and may try to copy them.

 - Playing is the core activity through which babies learn.
-Give her age appropriate toys.
+Give her age appropriate toys that can aid in her sensory exploration.
 Push toys like trucks and buses can encourage her to walk.
-Simple things like plastic boxes and wooden spoon can help her learn too.
+Simple things like plastic boxes and wooden spoons can help her learn too.

 - Watch your little one having fun for hours together with anything she gets hold of at this age.
 Inexpensive bath toys such as nesting beakers are very popular among babies.